-Caroline Ackerman started her position as the Communications and Outreach Intern in May 2017.
+Caroline Ackerman started her position in Communications and Outreach in May 2017.
 Caroline is currently a senior at the University of Nevada, Reno, where she studies strategic communications in the Reynolds School of Journalism.
 Caroline’s interest in non-profit communications and lifelong respect for the Nevadan desert drew her to WBC’s work.

-Silas has been a Conservation Program Manager for WBC since July 2017.
+Silas has been the Water Manager for WBC since July 2017.
 Silas received a B.S. in bioenvironmental sciences, a second B.S. in environmental studies, and an M.S. in water management and hydrological studies from Texas A&M University.
 Silas joined WBC because of the unique opportunity to work in the water conservation field to protect natural resources.

 Carlie Henneman has been the Staff Accountant with WBC since February 2017.
 Carlie has worked in conservation for years as an ecologist and conservation scientist.
 She obtained an undergraduate degree in Biology from Whitman College in Washington State, and an M.S. in Wildlife Conservation from University of Minnesota.
 Carlie has had numerous positions throughout the country related to wildlife, conservation and the outdoors, including studying forest birds in Hawaii, an AmeriCorps position in Portland, Oregon and environmental education in Alaska.
 She is now enjoying a new role in the area of finance while maintaining her commitment to conservation.

-Dash Hibbard has been the East Walker Stewardship Coordinator since October 2016.
+Dash Hibbard has been with WBC since October 2016.
 Dash has a B.S. in Biology from Bates College, and an M.S. in Natural Resources and Environmental Science from the University of Nevada, Reno.
 Dash has been in the Mojave Desert and the Great Basin for the better part of the last ten years, doing plant ecology research and restoration projects.
 He loves the opportunity to collaborate on restoring native plant communities to a river system that is both beautiful and uniquely challenging.
 Dash looks forward to seeing what the watershed looks like over the next decade or two.

-Robert Biggs has been a part of the WBC team as a Stewardship Technician since May 2017.
+Robert Biggs has been a part of the WBC team since May 2017.
 Robert has an A.A. in criminal justice and plans to pursue a B.S. in wildlife ecology and conservation.
 Robert joined WBC to gain field experience and acquire practical knowledge in land management.

 Steve Tomac has been the East Walker Program Manager since 2014.
 Steve grew up on his family’s ranch in Fallon, Nev.
 After high school, he attended UNR where he received a B.S. in Agriculture with major emphasis in Wildlife and Range Management.
 Steve spent 28 years working for the Nevada Department of Wildlife primarily as a game warden in Lyon and Mineral counties.
 In 2011, he began working in the Walker Basin Restoration Program on stewardship activities and helping to establish the Walker Basin Conservancy.